gaurav8760/Cypress-LambdaTest-Applitools-Integration/README.md

     Run Command:
     lambdatest-cypress run

 2. Enable the second URL in the spec.js file and run your second test.
-Applitools visual AI will compare the resulted screenshots of second test with the corresponsing screenshots (base images) of first test and highlight the differences if any.
+Applitools visual AI will compare the resulted screenshots of second test with the corresponding screenshots (base images) of first test and highlight the differences if any.

     Run Command:
     lambdatest-cypress run